-- Saturdays Mid-June through mid-October: Ashland Area Farmer’s Market, 8am-12pm, on Chapple Ave, Ashland in front of Black Cat and Ashland Baking Company, with modified rules and regulations in place to keep us all safe and healthy.
+- Saturdays Mid-May through mid-October: Ashland Area Farmer’s Market, 8am-12pm, on Chapple Ave, Ashland in front of Black Cat and Ashland Baking Company.
 Check them out on Facebook or visit www.ashlandareafarmersmarket.com.

 - Bay City Cycles ….
 2023 Casual Group Ride.
 Check our Casual Group Ride at Bay City Cycles Facebook group for weekly updates.